Developer Overview

 bin/cbicall validate-resources

-bin/cbicall validate-param -p parameters.yaml
+bin/cbicall validate-parameters -p parameters.yaml

 validate-registry is mainly for pipeline developers.
 It checks that CBIcall's